yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-DFU.rst

      Please refer to :ref:`workarounds` to fix the USB Device Firmware Upgrade (DFU) Boot failure in AM62x.

   #.
-Build the bootloader images using default "am62x_evm_r5_usbdfu_defconfig"
+Build :program:`tiboot3.bin` using :file:`am62x_evm_r5_defconfig` along
-     and "am62x_evm_a53_defconfig" configs files.
-The configs required for DFU boot as well as DFU in U-Boot are already enabled.
+     with :file:`am62x_r5_usbdfu.config` fragment.
+Build :program:`tispl.bin`
+     and :program:`u-boot.img` using :file:`am62x_evm_a53_defconfig`.
      For instructions to build the bootloader images please refer to :ref:`Build-U-Boot-label`.
   #.
-Load the bootloader images tiboot3.bin, tispl.bin and u-boot.img using
+Load the bootloader images :program:`tiboot3.bin`, :program:`tispl.bin`
-     the dfu-util from host PC.
+     and :program:`u-boot.img` using the dfu-util tool on the Host PC.
   #.
-Once the U-Boot is up, use DFU command from u-boot to flash the
+Once U-Boot is up, use the DFU command at U-Boot prompt to flash the
-     binary images from Host PC (using dfu-utils tool) to the eMMC, or QSPI to fresh/factory boards.
+     binary images from the Host PC (using dfu-utils tool) to the eMMC, or QSPI to fresh/factory boards.

 .. ifconfig:: CONFIG_part_family in ('AM62AX_family')

   #.
-Build the bootloader images using default "am62ax_evm_r5_usbdfu_defconfig"
+Build :program:`tiboot3.bin` using :file:`am62ax_evm_r5_defconfig` along
-     and "am62ax_evm_a53_defconfig" config files.
-The configs required for DFU boot as well as DFU in U-Boot are already enabled.
+     with :file:`am62x_r5_usbdfu.config` fragment.
+Build :program:`tispl.bin`
+     and :program:`u-boot.img` using :file:`am62ax_evm_a53_defconfig`.
      For instructions to build the bootloader images please refer to :ref:`Build-U-Boot-label`.
   #.
-Load the bootloader images tiboot3.bin, tispl.bin and u-boot.img using
+Load the bootloader images :program:`tiboot3.bin`, :program:`tispl.bin`
-     the dfu-util from host PC.
+     and :program:`u-boot.img` using the dfu-util tool on the Host PC.
   #.
-Once the U-Boot is up, use DFU command from u-boot to flash the
+Once U-Boot is up, use the DFU command at U-Boot prompt to flash the
-     binary images from Host PC (using dfu-utils tool) to the eMMC, QSPI or OSPI to fresh/factory boards.
+     binary images from the Host PC (using dfu-utils tool) to the eMMC, QSPI or OSPI to fresh/factory boards.

 .. ifconfig:: CONFIG_part_family in ('AM62PX_family')

   #.
-Build the bootloader images using default "am62px_evm_r5_usbdfu_defconfig"
+Build :program:`tiboot3.bin` using :file:`am62px_evm_r5_defconfig` along
-     and "am62px_evm_a53_defconfig" config files.
-The configs required for DFU boot as well as DFU in U-Boot are already enabled.
+     with :file:`am62x_r5_usbdfu.config` fragment.
+Build :program:`tispl.bin`
+     and :program:`u-boot.img` using :file:`am62px_evm_a53_defconfig`.
      For instructions to build the bootloader images please refer to :ref:`Build-U-Boot-label`.
   #.
-Load the bootloader images tiboot3.bin, tispl.bin and u-boot.img using
+Load the bootloader images :program:`tiboot3.bin`, :program:`tispl.bin`
-     the dfu-util from host PC.
+     and :program:`u-boot.img` using the dfu-util tool on the Host PC.
   #.
-Once the U-Boot is up, use DFU command from u-boot to flash the
+Once U-Boot is up, use the DFU command at U-Boot prompt to flash the
-     binary images from Host PC (using dfu-utils tool) to the eMMC, QSPI or OSPI to fresh/factory boards.
+     binary images from the Host PC (using dfu-utils tool) to the eMMC, QSPI or OSPI to fresh/factory boards.